BOARD OF TRUSTEES

 Dr. Cercone also worked for 10 years as an English teacher, English department chair and co-coordinator of the Diversity program at Cheektowaga Central High School.
 He holds a PhD in English Education from the University at Buffalo.

-Luanne Firestone has served on the Board since the spring of 2017.
-Mrs. Firestone is a senior associate campus minister at Canisius College where she has worked for over a decade.
-At Canisius, Mrs. Firestone helps promote faith, justice and service on campus, primarily through directing the service-immersion program which offers short-term exposure experiences for students in marginalized communities both domestically and internationally.
-Mrs. Firestone holds a Masters of Arts in Theology from the Graduate Theological Union in Berkeley, CA and a Bachelor of Arts from Georgetown University
+Luanne Firestone has served on the Board since the Spring of 2017.
+Mrs. Firestone is the Executive Director of Family Promise of Western New York, an agency serving homeless families in this community.
+Mrs. Firestone holds a Masters of Arts in Theology from the Graduate Theological Union in Berkeley, CA and a Bachelor of Arts from Georgetown University.

 Bonnie Nelson has served on the Board since 2016.
 Mrs. Nelson has extensive experience working across the landscape of educational programming in the Buffalo Public Schools for over 30 years.
 Mrs. Nelson was most recently the Supervisor of Title I School-wide Programs and Accountability, a past Parent Involvement Program Coordinator, a Teacher and a Community Education Leader.
 Mrs. Nelson is currently retired.